426tunn/Circle209/README.md

 # AltSchool Semester 1 Holiday Challenge

 ### What
-Solidify what you’ve learnt by building cool simple things you can showcase
+Solidify what you have  learnt by building cool simple things you can showcase

 ### Why
 Practice makes perfect.
 We’re getting you ready for all the fun projects in the coming semester